Top Questions to Ask an Interviewer in a QA Testing Interview?

 Q #4) What is the current stage at which this project is in?

 Usually, new entry-level testers get added to the team during the test execution.
-However, this is not always a rule.
-So it helps to find out what your immediate tasks are going to be.
+However, this is not always the case.
+So it helps to figure out what your immediate tasks are going to be.

 Q #5) Who are you going to report to?